A Message from the Chief

 Rank and File

-The New Franklin Police Department currently consists of the Chief of Police, Captain, three Sergeants, ten full-time officers, and six part-time officers who are supported by a civilian Administrative Assistant.
+The New Franklin Police Department currently consists of the Chief of Police, Captain, three Sergeants, two School Resource Officers, thirteen full-time patrolmen, and one part-time officer who are all supported by a civilian Administrative Assistant.
 The department's members are committed to serving an area of approximately 34 square miles, which includes not only New Franklin, but also the Village of Clinton, with which we have a contract for services.

 The Detective Bureau, consisting of one full-time detective and one part-time detective, is responsible for handling a variety of matters, which include preparing cases for trial, conducting covert operations, performing background investigations, following up on outstanding warrants, investigating unsolved crimes, recovering stolen property, processing crime scenes, and apprehending offenders.
 While a portion of their work includes cases involving such things as retail loss (bad checks,) their primary responsibility is for felony investigations.
 Detective Michael Hitchings is in charge of the Detective Bureau.